There are good arguments for fixing existing political parties, but what if you decided to start your own party instead?

 But if you can read, follow directions (and the law), and enjoy the whole “putting together the puzzle pieces” of the task, there is a fair amount of help on the web.

-How to Start Your Own Political Party:
+More How to Start Your Own Political Party:

-No one does political party-creation better than the U.K. Get a load of this list, especially the minor and joke parties (current and defunct).
+On the lighter side, no one does political party-creation better than the U.K. Get a load of this list, especially the minor and joke parties (current and defunct).